dipy/dipy/doc/api_changes.rst

 **Interpolation**
 The default behavior of the function `core.sphere.interp_rbf` has changed.
 The default smoothing parameter is now set to 0.1 (previously 0).
-Besides, the default norm is now `angle` (was previously `euclidean_norm`).
+In addition, the default norm is now `angle` (was previously `euclidean_norm`).
 Note that the use of `euclidean_norm` is discouraged, and this norm will be deprecated in the 0.11 release cycle.